 There are 3 main approaches to hiring if you need employees who are ready to create a unique project for you.
 You can employ devs in-house, find a freelancer, or ask a full-cycle outsourced team.
 Let’s take a closer look.

-In house team.
 Team members gather under one roof, which facilitates the process of communication and simplifies control.
 However, finding and hiring full-time app devs takes a lot of time and resources.
 It includes creating a job posting, reviewing CVs and portfolios, interviewing, and negotiating — usually it takes from two to six weeks, though this process can last even months.
 You will also face the costs of office rent, medical insurance, sick leaves, vacations, and other expenditures.

-Freelance — this is the first thing that comes to mind when you are looking for an alternative to in-house recruitment.
+This is the first thing that comes to mind when you are looking for an alternative to in-house recruitment.
 The main attraction is cost-cutting.
 Expenses here are considered lower than the salary of full-time staff.
 Hiring freelance app developers may be a reasonable option for a startup with a limited budget, however, one freelancer is unlikely to cope with the task of developing an app.
 Mobile app development requires a flexible team of several experts.

-Outsource — companies engaged in the development of mobile apps on outsourcing are flexible full-cycle teams that include all the employees necessary to create an app: a project manager, a UI/UX designer, a QA engineer, a frontend, and a backend developer, and analysts.
+Companies engaged in the development of mobile apps on outsourcing are flexible full-cycle teams that include all the employees necessary to create an app: a project manager, a UI/UX designer, a QA engineer, a frontend, and a backend developer, and analysts.
 Adaptation is not required, as team members are used to working together.
 You can also avoid tedious supervision while maintaining full control over your project.

 How to hire the right mobile app development team